 CourseWeb Project Volume

 Faculty and teaching assistants may request a CourseWeb Project Volume to upload and share course-related web pages to the andrew.cmu.edu server.
-Canvas and Blackboard are the recommended technology for storing and sharing course-related information.
+Canvas is the recommended technology for storing and sharing course-related information.
 Publishing works the same way, copying HTML files from the www directory of the CourseWeb Project Volume.
 CourseWeb project volumes are created in /afs/andrew/course/.
 CourseWeb pages are published with the URL http://www.andrew.cmu.edu/course/courseid/ where courseid is the course ID number.

 Share files with other CMU affiliates through the public directory.